Adamm00/IPSet_ASUS/README.md

 Packet logging, temporary-rule restoration, rule additions and refreshes, and persistent action timestamps wait for a trustworthy system clock.
 Permanent blocking, whitelisting, rule removal and IoT enforcement remain available while time synchronization is pending.
 If time is not ready within five minutes, startup completes in a degraded state and the next firewall reconciliation or hourly maintenance enables the pending time-dependent features.

-Startup commits migrated configuration only after the restored policy passes verification.
-Failed migrations remain eligible for retry; successful migrations are not repeated on subsequent boots.
+Upgrade migration supports public v8 installations only.
+The v8 updater saves its files and fully unloads before v9 starts, so v9 recovers settings, manual rules, ASN/import ownership and cached domain answers from the saved files before creating live sets.
+Automatic bans, country entries and IoT devices remain in the base snapshot.
+Old activity text is converted once, and obsolete v8 WebUI files are removed during this upgrade.

+The saved configuration remains marked v8 until the restored policy passes verification and its configuration is committed.
+Interrupted upgrades reuse published rules and caches without duplicating ownership or inventing DNS lookup times.
+After that commit, v9 starts skip migration entirely; there is no separate persistent migration marker to read or rewrite.
+Restoring a v8 backup uses the same path.
+Earlier releases and unreleased v9 development formats are unsupported; current v9 data is validated directly.
+Fresh installations create an empty current-format rule registry.

+Text-to-database packet-history import follows database activation, since firmware without compatible SQLite still uses text logging and may gain SQLite support later.
+Completed imports are not repeated.

+Packet collection has a separate quiet job at minutes 0 and 30 while Packet Logging is enabled.
+It uses the existing SQLite file checkpoints to skip unchanged files and import only appended records, including records from the rotated log.
+Collection waits for synchronized time and completed startup, and skips a run when Skynet is busy.
+It does not regenerate charts, check firewall integrity, save configuration or prune the history database.
+Disabling Packet Logging removes this job; re-enabling restores it independently of the WebUI.

-Hourly maintenance runs at a randomized minute and replaces the previous unconditional full save.
-It archives new block records, enforces the log limit, prunes expired rules, checks firewall integrity, and writes durable state or WebUI settings only when something changed.
-Log archival retains Skynet block records and discards Merlin's native `DROP` packet messages, including those recorded before Skynet starts.
-Unrelated system messages are preserved.
-The shutdown persistence hook performs a narrow conditional commit without running statistics, security remediation, or a firewall restart.
+Hourly maintenance runs at a randomized minute.
+It also archives new block records, enforces the log limit, prunes expired rules, checks firewall integrity, and writes durable state or WebUI settings only when something changed.
+Both database and text collectors remove handled Skynet packet records and native `DROP` messages from syslog while preserving unrelated system messages.
+The shutdown persistence hook performs a narrow conditional commit without running statistics, Secure Mode enforcement, or a firewall restart.

+SQLite cleanup removes only the committed prefix.
+It briefly pauses the supported syslog writers during the final file replacement to avoid a rotation race; parsing and database work run while logging continues.
+A watchdog resumes writers if cleanup is interrupted.
+A private `.skynet-cleanup` directory beside each source retains a hard link to the old file until late writes and complete records have been collected and the logger releases its descriptor.
+Retries use the original inode checkpoint to avoid importing packet events twice, and unrelated late messages are appended back to syslog.
+Failed imports and incomplete trailing records remain available for retry.
+Unchanged, already-cleaned files are skipped using a small RAM checkpoint.
+Skynet does not restart the logger or change its configuration.

 Manual `firewall save` stops with a failure status if private-address whitelisting or log archival fails, without continuing to save the IPSet snapshot.

 If maintenance changes rule or time-dependent state but cannot finish updating the WebUI, a pending marker in RAM retains the refresh request for the next successful maintenance run.
 Unchanged runs do not regenerate settings.

 If another command is active, maintenance waits up to 60 seconds for the state lock.
 If it remains busy, the run returns a failure status and records `deferred (state-lock)` in debug information without interrupting the active command.
 Saved settings are reloaded after acquiring the lock.
 The rule registry is staged for expiry pruning only when a deadline is due; unchanged registries are read without a staging write.
-Hourly collection cannot recover syslog records already overwritten by rotation during sustained traffic bursts.
+The 30-minute collector cannot recover syslog records already overwritten by rotation during sustained traffic bursts.

 ## WebUI